dehighland/BVDataset/README.md

 ## Data Collection

 The data was collected by a physician at Catawba Women's Center in Hickory, North Carolina between August 2022 and February 2023.
 The physician targeted non-pregnant female patients who self-reported vaginal discharge but did not attempt self-treatment prior to assessment.
 After agreement to participate in the study, a few samples of the patient's discharge were collected to perform the Amsel criteria and to send out to an outside laboratory for a NuSwab test.
-Data was collected from 30 patients.
+Data was collected from 30 patients who were deidentified and assigned anonymous.

 The 30 patients were 20-62 year olds belonging to four racial groups: white/non-Hispanic (15 patients), white/Hispanic (4 patients), African American (9), and Asian (2 patients).
 According to the NuSwab test, 15 patients were BV positive (NuSwab result more than 2), 12 were BV negative (NuSwab result less than 2), and 3 had indeterminate test results (NuSwab result equal to 2).
 This demographic and diagnostic information is summarized in the figures below: